Command Line Interface (CLI)

 localhostas the server to connect to (if none of the above was applied).

 Bash completion in the CLI is available for Linux and MacOS X users.
-After activating the autocomplete feature (as explained below), navigate to
+After generating and activating the autocomplete feature (as explained below), navigate to

 <XAP-HOME>/bin and type